panva/jose/CODE_OF_CONDUCT.md

 ### 2. Warning

-**Community Impact**: A violation through a single incident or series of actions.
+**Community Impact**: A violation through a single incident or a series of actions.

 **Consequence**: A warning with consequences for continued behavior.
 No